EdDev/eddev.github.io/_posts/2020-05-03-static-ipv6-playground.md

   - ipv6
 ---

-This post is all about setting up an IPv6 enviorment for learning and testing of varios setups and scenarios.
+This post is all about setting up an IPv6 environment for learning and testing of various setups and scenarios.

 We will use network namespaces for our setup and proceed to define static IP addresses.